statamic/docs/content/collections/docs/upgrade-guide.md

 ## Overview
 Statamic 3 takes everything you love about v2, rewrites all the old stuff (Laravel 5.1 and Vue.js 1) with the latest hotness, adds roughly 80 fantastic new features, and speeds up performance by 5x.
 What's not to love about that?

-## Breaking Changes
+## Breaking Changes: Core

-First, let's look at the breaking changes.
+First, let's look at the breaking changes on the core application side.
+These would be changes that affect the control panel, front-end, cli, and generally anything that doesn't require custom PHP.

 ### Globals